Big Food Are Rigging The System

 An intricate graphical representation of which brands each of the Top 10 food manufacturers own

-The Tactics
+The Marketing Tactics They Use

 What sneaky tactics do these companies use to market unhealthy products to children?

 Think of the cartoon characters that peer out at young children from supermarket shelves.
-Or the bright, colourful graphics -- the rainbows and the spaceships, the friendly frogs or the googly-eyed monsters.
+Or the bright, colourful graphics.
+The rainbows and the spaceships, the friendly frogs or the googly-eyed monsters.

 Packaging is powerful, there’s no denying that.
 These companies like to dupe parents too with the free giveaways, the fun games, and the products that seem fun for children.